shanji361/GyroscopeBallGame/README.md

 ---

 ## Reference
-- Used AI to help with tilt handling, position updates, and collision-detection system, including the main collision check and the axis-separated X/Y fallback logic.
+- Used AI to help with position updates and collision-detection system, including the main collision check and the axis-separated X/Y fallback logic.